mbuotidem/mbuotidem.github.io/content/blog/kubernetes-workloads-aws-spiffe-spire-iamra/index.md

   namespace: spire
 ```

 To enable the SPIRE server's node attestor to function properly, we need to grant it specific permissions through a ClusterRole.
-This role allows the server to read pods and nodes, update configmaps, and query the Token Review API—all essential for the node attestation process.
+This role allows the server to read pods and nodes, update configmaps, and query the Token Review API, steps that are all essential for the node attestation process.

 ```yaml
 kind: ClusterRole